ramazanbulut/ttech_case_study/README.md

 Aviation Route Planner is a full-stack web application designed to help users plan and manage aviation routes.
 The system provides a modern, user-friendly interface for route planning and management, backed by a robust backend system.
 This application enables users to:

 - Search and filter airports worldwide
-- Plan optimal routes between airports
+- Plan optimal routes between locations
-- Calculate flight distances and estimated durations
-- Manage and save route plans
-- View detailed airport information
-- Export route data for flight planning

 ## Tech Stack